Military Effectiveness since 1945

 - Peter Mansoor, The Ohio State University

-This is a working conference designed to produce an edited volume that serves military officers, national security policy makers, military historians, political scientists, sociologists, and others interested in how military organizational culture impacts the use of force and security in the world throughout history and today.
+This is a working conference designed to produce an edited volume that serves national security policy makers, senior military leaders, experts in military history and international relations, and others interested in how states succeed or fail in developing effective military organizations.
 The edited volume will also be of value in the curricula of professional military educational organizations, such as the service and national war colleges.